John-Jaramillo/my-workout/docs/index.md

 This Android app will allow a user to create an exercise routine by choosing from a list of weight training exercises.
 The user then can keep track of their progress by entering information into an exercise log.
 The app will allow the user to track sets, repetitions, and weight for each exercise.

+## Current State of App

+Currently, the app allows the user to sign in using Google Sign In and the user is able to use the Navigation Drawer to go to each page.
+The exercises and muscles have been entered into the databases and the pages that are currently functioning are the Muscles page and the Exercises page.
+These pages query the database and display the information.
+The pages currently not functioning are Profile, Log Book, and Routine.
+These are pages where the user would be allowed to inter data into the database.

+### Cosmetic Enhancements
+* Redesigned Home Page - currently has placeholder image
+* Change of color scheme and launcher icon
+* 3d display for muscles

+### Functional Enhancements
+* Get Profile, Routine, and Log Book pages working
+* Add ability to display progress from Log Book in graphs
+* Add aerobic exercises to allow creation of complete workout routine
+* Allow access to Exercise and Muscle pages without having to log in

 ## Intended users

 * People who are new to exercising and starting an exercise routine and want to keep track of their progress.